 Months of entry

-Students will offer one of two profiles, reflecting the two distinct profiles of practising conference interpreters.
+As a prospective student, you will offer one of two profiles, reflecting the two distinct profiles of practising conference interpreters:

-Profile 1: students who have English as their native language (A language) and two passive foreign languages (C languages).
-These students will be trained in both types of interpreting out of both C languages into their A language.
+- Profile 1: You have English as your native language (A language) and two passive foreign languages (C languages).
+You will be trained in consecutive and simultaneous interpreting out of both C languages into your A language

-Profile 2: designed for students with Arabic, Chinese, French, German and Spanish as their native language (A language) and English as an active foreign language (B language), or English as their native language (A language) and Arabic, Chinese, French, German or Spanish as an active foreign language (B language).
-These students will be trained in both types of interpreting in both directions (i.e. B-A and A-B).
+- Profile 2: You have Russian, Chinese, French, German or Spanish as your native language (A language) and English as an active foreign language (B language) or English as your A language and one of the five languages mentioned as your B. You will be trained in both types of interpreting in both directions (i.e. B-A and A-B)